Preparing for birth

 Whatever happens, the doctor will explain all your delivery options and the risks involved, so you can make an informed decision on what option to choose.

 How your body is preparing

 As you approach your due date, your body really starts getting ready.
-Vaginal discharge and mucus may increase and you may also experience more Braxton Hicks contractions.
-Often known as ‘false labour’, Braxton Hicks are uterine contractions.
+Vaginal discharge and mucus may increase2 and you may also experience more Braxton Hicks contractions.
+Often known as ‘false labour’ or practice contractions3, Braxton Hicks are uterine contractions.
 They tighten and relax periodically and can occur throughout pregnancy, becoming more noticeable in the later stages.
-They are irregular, and can last for a few hours, but always stop.
+They are irregular, and can last for a few hours, but always stop4.
 They tend not to be as long as a true labour contraction, which will increase in intensity, frequency and duration.